-Unusual Options Activity Insight: AbbVie
+Unusual Options Activity Insight: ABBVie

-On Monday, shares of AbbVie (NYSE:ABBV) saw unusual options activity.
-After the option alert, the stock price moved down to $114.92.
+On Tuesday, shares of ABB (NYSE:ABB) saw unusual options activity.
+After the option alert, the stock price moved up to $34.88.

 - Sentiment: BULLISH